 One big question growers ask is “Why are my plants suffering even though I used all the right nutrients, feeding cycles, lighting cycles, and adjusted temperatures and conditions to their absolute best?”

 That’s because their pH and PPM levels are off, making it difficult for your plants to eat. pH refers to potential of Hydrogen ions in your water, which will determine if your water is too acidic or has too much alkaline in it.
 PPM (parts per million) refers to the concentration of minerals and soluble matter in your watering solution.

 Correct pH and PPM levels are the backbone of any grow, and will be the difference between a healthy grow and a huge waste of time and money.

 Simply put: the right pH level will create an environment where your plants can absorb nutrients quickly and easily, leading to a better harvest.

-pH levels is important to understand because the right level will determine the quality of helpful bacteria available in your solution that help break down elements in your solution, and help the metabolic rate of your plants.
+pH levels is important to understand because the right level will determine the quality of helpful bacteria in your water that help break down elements, helping the metabolic rate of your plants.
 How?
 In two ways:

 - If the pH level is too high (pH level of around 6.5 or higher) elements like calcium and phosphorus can’t be broken down completely, which will hinder the growth of your plants